Frenchie (rapper): 2008–2011: So Icey Entertainment and 1017 Brick Squad

 During a trip to Atlanta to attend a family reunion Frenchie's aunt Debra Antney had introduced him to Gucci Mane who signed him to his So Icey Entertainment.
 The song "Shirt Off" from Gucci Mane's The Movie mixtape released in September 2008 which featured Frenchie, Wooh Da Kid and OJ da Juiceman would be Frenchie's breakout track becoming a hit on Atlanta radio.
 Since then he had been managed by Debra Antney's Mizay Entertainment.

 Frenchie released his debut mixtape French Connection on February 22, 2009, hosted by DJ Big Mike and Trap-A-Holics.
 Later in the year his camp would go on to form 1017 Brick Squad.
 His second mixtape Chicken Room, released on September 15, would be his first under the new imprint.
 Frenchie would be featured on "Candy Lady" from Gucci Mane's The Burrprint released in October 2009 alongside OJ da Juiceman, Wooh Da Kid and Waka Flocka Flame which would be the second and last time 1017 Brick Squad collaborated on one song since Shirt Off the year prior.

-According to interviews Frenchie has been the one to introduce Nicki Minaj to Debra Antney who then became her manager,prior to the latter's mainstream breakout.
-In an interview with DJ Lazy K in December 2009 Frenchie announced plans for an upcoming collaborative tape with French Montana.
+According to interviews, Frenchie was the one to introduce Nicki Minaj to Debra Antney who then became her manager, prior to the latter's mainstream breakout.
+In an interview with DJ Lazy K in December 2009, Frenchie announced plans for an upcoming collaborative tape with French Montana.
 Although the tape never materialized, Montana would go on to collaborate with Frenchie and others from Brick Squad the following year.
-Frenchie had introduced Montana to Debra who would sign him later in the year.
+Frenchie had introduced Montana to Antney, who would sign him later in the year.
 On March 13, 2010, Frenchie's friend and frequent collaborator G-Baby was shot and killed in Jamaica, Queens.
-The two had collaborated on several tracks off of Frenchie's fifth mixtape Trap To The Future released on March 29, and his sixth mixtape French Connection Part 2 released on July 18.
+The two had collaborated on several tracks on Frenchie's fifth mixtape Trap To The Future released on March 29, and his sixth mixtape French Connection Part 2 released on July 18.